YunseobHwang/SSM_POSTECH_UW-Madison/README.md

 - Collaborated with Semblex Co. in Chicago, Illinois, US
 - Data was acquisited under expermental condition
+- 2 Acceleometer Sensors (Sampling Rate: 1650 Hz / One near the die side where forging happens, another one close to the material side where a wire is fed)
 - 6 fault scenarioes (Heavy Oil, Die Punch, Scrapped Wire, Die Chip, Die Internal, and Pin)

 <p align="center">